h5p/h5p-drag-n-bar/README.md

 H5P Drag 'n Bar
 ==========

-A library that creates a menu bar with items that can be dropped into a specified container.
+Creates a menu bar with items that can be dropped into a specified container.

 ## License